-When the Lawndale Theater of North Lawndale, IL closed permanently in the mid 2000s, it had been in use primarily as a church.
+When the Lawndale Theater of North Lawndale, IL closed permanently in the early 2000s, it had been in use primarily as a church.
 This end to the theater very much resembles its beginning — after a series of architectural control changes, it is generally believed that the design responsibilities finally fell to William P. Whitney, a local architect known mostly for designing churches.
 However, there is no hard evidence for Whitney’s involvement in the project.
 The Lawndale’s resemblance to Whitney’s Symphony Theater in Chicago suggests his influence on the Lawndale’s design.

 The 2,200 seat Lawndale opened on October 19, 1927 with a screening of “A Girl from Rio.”
 Like several other theaters at the time, the Lawndale’s ceiling covered with twinkling “star” lights to resemble the night sky.